 Continue reading to learn about different types of penile implants, who is a good candidate, and what you can expect after surgery.

-You may be a candidate for penile implant surgery if:
+You may be a good candidate for penile implant surgery if you have:

-- You have persistent ED that impairs your sex life.
+- persistent ED that impairs your sex life

-- You’ve tried a penis pump (vacuum constriction device).
+- tried a penis pump (vacuum constriction device)

-- You have a condition, such as Peyronie’s disease, that is unlikely to improve with other treatments.
+- a condition, such as Peyronie’s disease, that is unlikely to improve with other treatments

 You may not be a good candidate if:

 Tell your doctor about your expectations and concerns.
-You’ll have to choose the type of implant, so ask about the pros and cons of each.
+You’ll have to choose the type of implant, so ask about the pros and cons of each type.